 Great Harbour - Jost Van Dyke

-Just to the right of Rudy's stands the charming JVD Methodist Church bearing a sign saying, "All are Welcome".
+Just to the right of Rudy's stands the charming JVD Methodist Church bearing a sign announcing, "All are Welcome to Attend".

 Along the way, you'll come upon Jost Van Dyke Scuba, owned and operated by Colin & Andrea Aldridge.
 They offer guided snorkeling and scuba trips, equipment rentals, dive lessons and air tank refills.
 You may also rent paddleboards, fishing gear, a RIB dinghy or a Boston Whaler.
 They're closed on Saturdays ... which is almost always the day I visit Jost Van Dyke.

 If you're feeling energetic, you can always get your crew together for a game of beach volleyball ... but I have no idea where you'd get the ball, so best to bring one with you.

 The JVD Grocery Store is a small shop with most of the basics and great ice cream!
 To finish things up, Chinnery's Unique Designs offers nice little gift items to take home.

 There are plenty of beach bars and restaurants in Great Harbour too ... so keep reading!